-Lead generation is the B2B event’s raison d’être, so it pays to have a plan from the outset that establishes measurable lead goals.
-Lead specialists offer options on the types of events that generate the most sales, but for the most part, planning for and drumming up qualified leads is a critical step in the event planning process.
+Lead generation is the B2B event’s raison d’être, so it pays to have a lead follow up plan from the outset that establishes measurable lead goals.
+Planning for and drumming up qualified leads is a critical step in the event planning process.
 So from pre- to post-event, here is our simple guide to high-touch lead gen for your next field meeting event.

 If you’ve taken all the preliminary steps to build a great attendee pool and get them excited, your next (big) task is to orchestrate strategic interactions.
 While CEIR reports that 81% of B2B event attendees have buying power, not all of them do, nor will that whole group be on the high end of the buying spectrum.
 So your attendee engagement strategy to lead generation should be composed of three pillars.

 Optimal engagement comes from understanding your audience—not what they want, but who they are and what rouses their interest—and by being creative.
 Marketing teams are constantly coming up with great lead gen ideas to leverage their events, such as in-booth stations, giveaway items (that aren’t throwaway items), having your best “people” people on the ground, and hosting outstanding speakers.

 We mean this both technically and subjectively.
 Collecting and managing leads is a major component of any marketing event, so the market is flooded with apps to help capture all the relevant information.
 But don’t rely on apps alone.
 Use your intuition when selecting the hottest leads to engage closely.
 In lead prospecting, you’ll want to first determine whether you’re talking to the Gatekeeper or the Decision Maker, and then assess their stage in the buying process.
 Dedicate the most time to those closest to making a final sales decision.
 Otherwise, connect, educate, and plan for future contact.